znsio/specmatic-documentation/documentation/language.md

 * ```["(string)", "(number?...)"]``` matches ["+", 1, 2, null, 3, 4].
 The first is a string.
 The rest are all nullable numbres.

 For example:

     Given type Operation
       | numbers | (numbers?*) |

 ...would match both {"numbers": [1, 2, 3]} and {"numbers": [1, null, 3, 4, null, null]}

+### Dictionary

+We can represent json objects whose keys and values are not known in advance, but their patterns are known.

+For example, if we know that that the keys are strings but the values are numbers, we can say:

+    Given type Ids (string: number)

+### Pattern in string

+We can explicitly describe types in strings.
+If for example we know that the value is a number, but it will be inside a string:

+    Given type Id (number in string)